AI in education

 How can AI tools (such as ChatGPT and Microsoft Copilot) be used?

 AI tools such as ChatGPT and Microsoft Copilot are made to generate text, not to retrieve information.
 The tools are based on large langauge models that guess the next word of a sentence.
 They are trained on texts that contain a lot of information, but are not trained to retrieve information accurately.
-The tools serve better to enhance textual flow and continuity than to provide relatiable content.
+The tools serve better to enhance textual flow and continuity than to provide reliable content.

 When regarding the use of AI, you must adhere to both legal and ethical guidelines, and you must consider how suitable, safe, and reliable using the tool is.